jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+## Day 30: July 5th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked on Wiki Viewer.

+**Thoughts**: Thank you to P1xt for writing an article saying that the fCC challenges didn't prepare us well enough for making API requests!

 ### Day 29: July 4th, 2017

 **Today's Progress**: Coded for 60 minutes.
 Worked through Sass and Sketch tutorials.